pureconfig/pureconfig/docs/docs/docs/scala-3-derivation.md

 import pureconfig.generic.derivation.default._
 ```

-After that, you can derive `ConfigReader` instaces for your config class using a `derives` clause:
+After that, you can derive `ConfigReader` instances for your config class using a `derives` clause:

 ```scala
 sealed trait AnimalConf derives ConfigReader